For Nebraska Rep. Fortenberry, a two-sided challenge in 2022

 Pansing Brooks won her legislative seat twice in a heavily Democratic Lincoln district, but is ineligible to run again because of term limits.
 She pointed to her leadership experience in several major fundraising initiatives, including a $9.6 million push to redevelop Lincoln’s Centennial Mall, a $6 million Union Plaza fundraiser in the city and a successful $250 million Lincoln Public Schools bond issue.

-Fortenberry has more than $897,000 in cash on hand for his campaign, according to the Federal Elections Commission, and has stepped up his fundraising after prosecutors announced charges against him.
+Fortenberry has more than $897,000 in cash on hand for his campaign, according to the Federal Elections Commission, and stepped up his fundraising around the time prosecutors announced charges against him.

 The district remained GOP-friendly after lawmakers redrew the state’s political boundaries earlier this year, but less so with the addition of Democratic-leaning areas of Bellevue, an Omaha suburb.
 The district also lost Republican-heavy Saunders County to the much more competitive 2nd Congressional District.